Welcome to the Career Development Center!

 A strong internship position description significantly helps students.
 Students need to know that the opportunity is appropriate for their background and interests.
 It also helps students with resume development, cover letter writing, and interview preparation.

-A strong internship position description also helps the CDC promote your opportunity.
-A position description is required for posting the opportunity on Handshake.
-In addition, a strong description assists in marketing the information about the opportunity to appropriate student populations.
+A strong internship position description also helps the Career Development Center promote your opportunity to appropriate student populations.

 Elements to include in an internship position description: